 Alumna Nina Rawal - Making better use of knowledge from a global sustainability perspective

-Earlier this month, Karolinska Institutet (KI) received a visited from alumna Nina Rawal, who gave an inspiring lecture on alternative career paths for researchers at the CHASE career fair.
+During fall of 2019, Karolinska Institutet (KI) received a visit from alumna Nina Rawal, who gave an inspiring lecture on alternative career paths for researchers at the CHASE career fair.
 Nina, who holds a MSc in Biomedicine and a PhD in Molecular Neurobiology, both from KI, is a role model for this with her own focus on connecting research and entrepreneurship.

 Nina Rawal has just published a white paper highlighting the importance of mobilising capital for investments in companies that develop products to treat diseases affecting low- and middle-income countries.